-Feelings of constant inadequacy and dissatisfaction can drive even the most successful person into the depths of anxiety.
-These lackluster feelings are frequently influenced by others’ perceptions and discrimination based on height rather than solely deriving from personal perception.
+Height shaming can contribute to feelings of inadequacy and dissatisfaction, which can drive even the most successful person into the depths of anxiety.
+Which goes to say, these lackluster feelings are caused by others height hating remarks, as well as the victims personal perceptions.

 Heightism and Height Dysphoria Explained

 Heightism & dysphoria are two different issues, but they’re deeply related to one another in many cases.
 Some people aren’t happy with their height because of others judging and discriminations against them.
 In contrast, some people’s height dysphoria might be deeply rooted within their minds and they could care less what people think.